TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/accounts.md

 ### Step 3: E-Mail Verification
 After submitting the form, you will receive a verification email.
 Follow the instructions in the email to verify your email address.

-### Step 4: Logging into Odoo (Grant Management System)
+### Step 4: Logging into the TEF-Health Grant Management System
-Upon successful registration and email verification, an Odoo user account is automatically created using your TEF-Health platform details.
+Upon successful registration and email verification, a user account is automatically created using your TEF-Health platform details.

-You can now **log into Odoo at [https://tef.charite.de/odoo](https://tef.charite.de/odoo)**
+You can now **log into the TEF-Health Grant Management System at [https://tef.charite.de/odoo](https://tef.charite.de/odoo)**

 ### (Optional) Step 5: Requesting additional permissions